sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 1. Uses Amazon Machine images (AMI)
 2. You can create your own AMIs for faster booting and scaling
-3. Default Elastic Band Storage with network attached SSDs
+3. Default Elastic Block Store with network attached SSDs
 4. Easy automated deployment for scaling and delivery

+EC2 for HA configuration:
+- Duplicate VMs in differnet AZs with a custom AMI for easier deployement
+- Configuration can be applied manually, or automatically via templates scripts or PaaS services.

+Elastic Block Store:
+- Net Attached Storage
+- SSD, Magnetic system

+Instance Storage:
+- On-host storage
+- Very fast / transient
+- Available on certain instance types / caching

 ##### S3 Storage